cda-tum/mqt-ddsim/docs/source/simulators/CircuitSimulator.rst

     # results will contain a dictional like {'000': 510, '111': 490}

 This of course assumes a file :code:`ghz_03.qasm` exists.
+Alternatively, Qiskit :code:`QuantumCircuit` objects can be passed directly as well.

 Usage as Standalone Executable
 ##############################